 – Save the document.

 Making a report is easy.
 If you are using the web-based system, just fill out the appropriate fields as shown on the screen.
-If you are using the Hotline, simply follow the verbal instructions of the WhistleBlower Contact Agent, and, ensure to be as specific as possible without giving away your identity (unless you want to identify yourself).
-You can also email WhistleBlower Security directly by using your company’s customized email address or mail information to:
+If you are using the Toll-Free Hotline, simply follow the instructions of the In-Take Agent, and ensure you are as specific as possible without giving away your identity (unless you want to identify yourself).
+You can also email WhistleBlower Security directly by using your company’s customized email address, or mail information to:

 P.O.
 Box 91880